ulkenauer/ulkenauer/README.md

 # 💫 About Me:
 IT worker from 2019.
 Fullstack.
 Clean Architecture enthusiast.
+I have a [Telegram channel](http://t.me/ulkosaurus_hex).

 # 💻 Tech Stack: